“Life is no obedience lesson, it’s a way of living together”

 • Dog walking a long leash

-Long Loose Leash Walking (LLLW)
+Long Loose Leash Walking

 Learning lives where control ends and connection begins.